-A vehicle crossing permit is to be obtained prior to any works being undertaken on an existing vehicle crossing, or construction of a new vehicle crossing.
+A Vehicle Crossing Permit is to be obtained prior to any changes being made to an existing vehicle crossing i.e. widening, relocation or or construction of a new vehicle crossing.

 A vehicle crossing can be described as a driveway, connecting your property to the street or road.

-The area between your property boundary and the kerbside is the section that requires a permit if you wish to construct a driveway.
+The area between your property boundary and the kerbside is the section that requires a permit if you wish to construct a new driveway or wish to make changes to an existing driveway.

 This section is part of the road reserve.
-Construction of the driveway is your responsibility as the property owner requiring vehicle access to the street.
+Construction and maintenance of the driveway is your responsibility as the property owner requiring vehicle access to the street.